Choosing the right landscape gardener

 Make sure you mention how you and your family intend to use your outside space.
 For example, is your priority to have a secure place for your dog, a playground for your kids, a good quality patch of earth for a vegetable patch or a wildlife-spotting haven for you?

 Also include details of any physical factors specific to your property.
-For example, if your garden sits on a slope, tradesmen will need to factor that into their calculations.
+For example, if your garden sits on a slope, tradespeople will need to factor that into their calculations.

 Choose someone with lots of specific experience

-It’s really about being honest; a good tradesman will explain right from the beginning what they can and can’t do.
-However, there are loads of tradesman who will take on jobs they really don’t have much experience of doing.
+It’s really about being honest; a good tradesperson will explain right from the beginning what they can and can’t do.
+However, there are loads of tradesperson who will take on jobs they really don’t have much experience of doing.

 Me - I don’t touch plants!
 I specialise exclusively in hard landscaping - using hard construction materials like fences, walls and patios.
 But if someone wants a plant specialist, I can certainly point them in the direction of someone like that.